Beard Liberation Front: Beard of the Year

 In 2007 the Beard of the Year was awarded to Robert Plant, the lead singer from Led Zeppelin.

 Rowan Williams, the Archbishop of Canterbury made a comeback to win 2008's Beard of the Year from Prince William.

 In 2009 Rage Against the Machine vocalist Zach de la Rocha added Beard of the Year to the band's Christmas Number One.
 He defeated the Slovene philosopher Slavoj Žižek.

 2010's Beard of the Year was Sinn Féin President Gerry Adams.

 The winner in 2011 was writer and restaurant critic Jay Rayner.

 2012 saw the award presented to journalist and radio broadcaster Robin Lustig.

 Michael Eavis, who organises the Glastonbury Festival was awarded Beard of the Noughties, beating former Cuban leader Fidel Castro.
 Keith Flett said "Both Eavis and Castro have taken a back seat towards the end of the decade but their beards remain iconic.
 Michael Eavis is a true hirsute icon of the Noughties and he beat Castro to the accolade by the merest whisker."

 In 2013 Gareth Malone won the Beard of the Year.
 He beat John Hurt, Geoff Parling, and Jeremy Paxman, who made it to the shortlist, but fell outside the top 3, despite having one of the most discussed beards of 2013.

 2013 also saw the first St. David's Day Beard of Wales award, which went to Adam Jones.
 Leigh Halfpenny won in 2014, and Joe Ledley won in 2016.
 2015 was won jointly by brewer Toby Copestake and musician Chris Fox.
 The latter also came second in 2016 and won outright in 2017.

+Winners in the 2020s include cricketer Mooen Ali in 2022, and Mayor of North Tyne Jamie Driscoll in 2023.
+2021 saw Michael Rosen become the first consecutive winner, having been joint 2020 winner alongside Michael Sheen.